emmayank/DHP-Specs/docs/implementation-guide/2_diagnostics_implementation_guide.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-## 2.1 Discovery of Diagnostics Center/Labs
+## 2.1 Discovery of Diagnostics

 ### 2.1.1 Recommendations for BPPs
 The following recommendations need to be considered when implementing discovery functionality for a DHP BPP

 - REQUIRED.
 The BPP MUST implement the `search` endpoint to receive an `Intent` object sent by BAPs
 - REQUIRED.
-The BPP MUST return a catalog of DHP products on the `on_search` callback endpoint specified in the `context.bap_uri` field of the `search` request body.
+The BPP MUST return a catalog of diagnostic on the `on_search` callback endpoint specified in the `context.bap_uri` field of the `search` request body.
 - REQUIRED.
-The BPP MUST map its diagnostics service to the `Item` schema.
+The BPP MUST map its diagnostics to the `Item` schema.
 - REQUIRED.
-Any DHP service provider-related information like name, logo, short description must be mapped to the `Provider.descriptor` schema
+Any diagnostic lab related information like name, logo, short description must be mapped to the `Provider.descriptor` schema
 - REQUIRED.
 Any form that must be filled before receiving a quotation must be mapped to the `XInput` schema
 - REQUIRED.
-If the platform wants to group its products under a specific category, it must map each category to the `Category` schema
+If the platform wants to group its diagnostics under a specific category, it must map each category to the `Category` schema
 - REQUIRED.
 Any service fulfillment-related information MUST be mapped to the `Fulfillment` schema.
 - REQUIRED.
 If the BPP does not want to respond to a search request, it MUST return a `ack.status` value equal to `NACK`
 - RECOMMENDED.
 Upon receiving a `search` request, the BPP SHOULD return a catalog that best matches the intent.
 This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to typical DHP use cases

 ### 2.1.2 Recommendations for BAPs
 - REQUIRED.
 The BAP MUST call the `search` endpoint of the BG to discover multiple BPPs on a network
 - REQUIRED.
-The BAP MUST implement the `on_search` endpoint to consume the `Catalog` objects containing DHP Products sent by BPPs.
+The BAP MUST implement the `on_search` endpoint to consume the `Catalog` objects containing diagnostics sent by BPPs.
 - REQUIRED.
 The BAP MUST expect multiple catalogs sent by the respective DHP Providers on the network
 - REQUIRED.
-The DHP products can be found in the `Catalog.providers[].items[]` array in the `on_search` request
+The diagnostics can be found in the `Catalog.providers[].items[]` array in the `on_search` request
 - REQUIRED.
 If the `catalog.providers[].items[].xinput` object is present, then the BAP MUST redirect the user to, or natively render the form present on the link specified on the `items[].xinput.form.url` field.
 - REQUIRED.
 If the `catalog.providers[].items[].xinput.required` field is set to `"true"` , then the BAP MUST NOT fire a `select`, `init` or `confirm` call until the form is submitted and a successful response is received
 - RECOMMENDED.
 If the `catalog.providers[].items[].xinput.required` field is set to `"false"` , then the BAP SHOULD allow the user to skip filling the form

 ### Example
-A search request for a diagnostic service may look like this
+A search request for a diagnostics may look like this
 ```
 {
     "context": {